Nozbe/WatermelonDB/docs-master/Advanced/CreateUpdateTracking.md

 **Notes**:
  - you _don't have to_ enable both create and update tracking.
 You can do either, both, or none.
- - In your model, you cannot name the columns created_at and updated_at with a 'created_at' and 'updated_at' respectively. this causes problem with date creation and update.
+ - In your model, these fields need to be called createdAt and updatedAt respectively.

 ### How to do this